Shatur/neovim-cmake/README.md

   default_projects_path = tostring(Path:new(vim.loop.os_homedir(), 'Projects')), -- Default folder for creating project.
   configure_args = { '-D', 'CMAKE_EXPORT_COMPILE_COMMANDS=1' }, -- Default arguments that will be always passed at cmake configure step.
-By default tells cmake to generate `compile_commands.json`. build_args = {}, -- Default arguments that will be always passed at cmake build step. quickfix_height = 10, -- Height of the opened quickfix.
-  dap_configuration = { type = 'cpp', request = 'launch' }, -- DAP configuration.
-By default configured to work with `lldb-vscode`.
-  dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
+By default tells cmake to generate `compile_commands.json`. build_args = {}, -- Default arguments that will be always passed at cmake build step. on_build_output = nil, -- Callback which will be called on every line that is printed during build process.
+Accepts printed line as argument. quickfix_height = 10, -- Height of the opened quickfix. quickfix_only_on_error = false, -- Open quickfix window only if target build failed. dap_configuration = { type = 'cpp', request = 'launch' }, -- DAP configuration.
+By default configured to work with `lldb-vscode`. dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
 You can set it to `false` if you don't want to open anything or `require('dapui').open` if you are using https://github.com/rcarriga/nvim-dap-ui
 })